 - Keep your pet's nails short.
 You should avoid rough play with your cat, as well as any situation where you could get scratched.
 Cats can spread Bartonella henselae, the organism responsible for cat scratch disease.

 - Take measures to prevent flea or tick infestations.
 Several bacterial and viral infections are spread by fleas and ticks.
 Dogs and cats can use flea collars.
-Permethrin-treated bedding can decrease risk of flea and tick infestations.
+Permethrin-treated bedding can decrease the risk of flea and tick infestations.

 - In rare cases, dogs can spread a condition called kennel cough to people with weakened immune systems.
 If possible, do not place your dog in a boarding kennel or other high-risk environment.